| Note: Large images and

 loss over the area of distribution for each nerve.
 These findings are not

 seen acutely but are chronic signs from an old injury.
+Wrist drop is the most common

 symptom seen with radial nerve damage, occurring in situations of acute